supermarsx/magickeyboard/All Keyboard Layouts (1.0.3.40)/readme.md

 Utility scripts (added):

 - `verify_install_filelist.bat` — quick check to ensure all files listed in `install_filelist.txt` are present.

+Friendly installer messages & dry-run

+- Installer and uninstaller now include clear, friendly start banners, progress messages and a final summary.
+These are safe to inspect in `/DRYRUN` mode where no writes are performed.
 - `install_checksums.txt` — SHA256 checksums for the layout DLLs (used by the installer for verification).
 - `install_keyboard_layouts_elevated.bat` — self-elevating installer (documented above)
 - `uninstall_keyboard_layouts_elevated.bat` — helper wrapper that elevates and uninstalls